clay-run/clay-cli/README.md

 Build your own microservices or browse our list of [publicly available microservices](https://www.clay.run/public/services)

-## Whatever You Wish There Was an API or Microservice For - just leave it in the Issues!
+### You can open up an issue if you are looking for a microservice or api that is not available in our public registry and we will get it built!

 ## Introduction

 Clay-Cli is a command line tool that allows you to quickly create microservices using Clay.

-We currently support nodejs and the code is hosted as an Amazon Lambda cloud function.
-This means that the microservices are auto-scaling and production ready.
+We currently support nodejs.
+The microservices are auto-scaling and production ready.

 ## Install